 Read on to learn more about which foods to eat alongside antibiotics here.

 Diarrhea that occurs due to cancer therapy can last for up to 3 weeks after the end of treatment.

 Surgeries involving the gastrointestinal system may also cause diarrhea as an adverse effect.

-For bothersome, intense, or chronic cases of burning diarrhea, several at-home remedies may help a person reduce the symptoms without dramatically interfering with immunity.
+For some cases of burning diarrhea, several at-home remedies may help a person reduce the symptoms without dramatically interfering with immunity.